Varun583/Masters-Thesis/README.md

 SimulationNBA.R introduces the basic steps of the simulation of the NBA playoffs of the 2022-23 season, as a different approach is taken, as mentioned in the thesis.

-For the current season, according to the Bradley-Terry model, the Milwaukee Bucks were the most likely to win the NBA championship.
+For the 2023 season, according to the Bradley-Terry model, the Milwaukee Bucks were the most likely to win the NBA championship.

 ![Significant Model](./Images/NBAChamp.png)